This browser does not support the video element.

 As soon as you hear the opening “hellooo” in a radio commercial, you instantly recognise the brand.

-‘Annoying marketing’ like this is created in an attempt to leave a lasting impression on the consumer.
+‘Annoying marketing’ like this is created to leave a lasting impression on the consumer.

 Listen to this Aussie icon HERE.